We govern wellin complexity.

 Our work spans board governance advisory, strategic planning facilitation, training and coaching, consulting, and the annual Forecast Series — a set of bold predictions about the forces reshaping food, water, governance, and the north.

-We are based in Saskatoon and Calgary and work nationally and internationally, including with the World Bank, UN IFAD, the Nunavut Planning Commission, and First Nations and Inuit organizations across Canada.
+We are based in Saskatoon and Calgary and work nationally and internationally, including with the World Bank, the Nunavut Planning Commission, and First Nations and Inuit organisations across Canada.

 How a room is set up, who is invited, and how disagreement is handled determines the quality of what comes out of it.
 We design for honest conversation.